moingshaikh/cybermanager/README.md

       <td colspan="3" class="heading">Pre-requiste to download/Install/Use this CyberManager(v1.0) : </td>
     </tr>
     <tr>
-      <td colspan="3">Although this application has been developed with an aim to reduce the burden of the cyber cafe administrators, there are a couple of pre-requiste you need to full-fill in order to download/install/use this application and  to make your cyber cafe management activity a smoother one.
+      <td colspan="3">There are a couple of pre-requiste you need to full-fill in order to download/install/use this application and to make your cyber cafe management activity a smoother one.
 These Pre-requistes are :
 	  <ul type="square">
 	  	<li>Although you need not to be a programmer or a computer/software field expert but you should have a clear or atleast basic idea of what database is and why it is</li>
 	    <li>Moreover, you should have an idea about localhost and  web server. </li>